bilke/Craft-Docs/source/templating/reference/tags.rst

 Template Tags
 =============

-On top of the template tags that `Twig comes with <http://twig.sensiolabs.org/doc/tags/index.html>`_, Blocks provides a few of its own.
+On top of the template tags that `Twig comes with <http://twig.sensiolabs.org/doc/tags/index.html>`_, Craft provides a few of its own.

 ``redirect``
     Redirects the browser to the passed-in URL or site path.